XII. Internet Safety Policy - 20120718.1(Revised 2/17/2016, 1/15/2020)

 - prevent unauthorized access and other unlawful online activity;

 - prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and

 - comply with the Children’s Internet Protection Act [Pub.
 L. No. 106-554 and 47 USC 254 (h) (1) (B)].

 - Developed under the direction of the Library Board of Trustees, this Internet Safety Policy was discussed and adopted, following public notice required by Idaho code, during an open meeting of the Library Board on July 18, 2012.

-- This Policy will be reviewed by the Library Board at least every three years.
+- As per Idaho code 33-2741, this Policy will be reviewed by the Library Board at least every three years.

 C. Legal requirements

 - This Internet Safety policy complies with Idaho Code 33-2741 and with the Children’s Internet Protection Act [Pub.
 L. No. 106-554 and 47 USC 254 (h) (1) (B)].

 - The Library has in place a policy of Internet safety for minors, including the operation of a technology protection measure, hereafter called “filtering software,” on any publicly accessible computer with Internet access that protects against access to visual depictions that are obscene, child pornography, or harmful to minors, as defined in Idaho Code 33-2741 and the Children’s Internet Protection Act.
 The filtering software will be enforced to provide Internet safety during any use of a computer by a minor.
 However, while the filtering software is in place and active, know that no filter is fool-proof.
 The Library assumes no liability for web sites or their content that may pass through the filter and still be deemed inappropriate.